 Who doesn't love a girls' trip?
-A fun getaway with a group of your girlfriends is the perfect way to get together and reconnect, whether you all live in cities across the country or in the same neighborhood.
-Hey, even guys love a girls' trip!
-For those who are left at home, it means more time in control of the remote; for those in the visited destinations, it simply means more odds of meeting someone special (at least temporarily so).
+A fun getaway is the perfect way to get together and reconnect, whether you all live in cities across the country or in the same neighborhood.
+And if you find yourself single this Valentine's Day, well, we think a girls' getaway is JUST what you need!
 After visiting countless hotels and resorts all over the world, we've seen quite a few that are suited for that precious -- and always entertaining -- time spent with girlfriends.
 No matter if your gang likes to shop till you drop or roast marshmallows while camping, we’ve rounded up nine hotels that will suit your style.

 For Relaxing at the Spa: Travaasa Austin